PhilipCastiglione/derp_learning/about.md

 If you like the site, remember to return and make a submission when you come across something silly that belongs here.

-Derp Lerning was created by
+Derp Learning was created by
 [Philip Castiglione](https://github.com/PhilipCastiglione) as some light relief from the travails of attempting to make useful things.